 An eMarketer 2017 study found that 42% of people between the ages of 22 – 35 told them they had not lasted more than five hours since last hitting the refresh button on their feed.
 Talk about social addictions!
 Let’s at least make them look at your stuff while they’re scrolling. 🙂

 8.)
 Since 2016, you’re probably seeing a sharp decline in organic reach

-Since January 2016 through mid-July 2016, publishers’ Facebook Pages saw a sharp 52% decline in organic reach, This is according to a study that Marketing Land’s data shows was called the REACHPOCALYPSE.
+Since January 2016 through mid-July 2016, publishers’ Facebook Pages saw a sharp 52% decline in organic reach, This is according to a study that Marketing Land’s data shows were called the REACHPOCALYPSE.
 (Not a joke!)
-This just means that Facebook wants businesses to pay for the likes, engagements, clicks, and shares.
+This just means that Facebook wants businesses to pay for likes, engagements, clicks, and shares.
 Hey, business is business.
 The good thing is that Facebook ads can have a huge ROI and can help grow your business in so many ways.
 Don’t just rely on your existing customer base, always look for ways to make use of it and let your brand reach new audiences.

 What can we help you with?
 Did you find this article useful?
 Please feel free to share and don’t be afraid to get in touch! 🙂